BDC Hamburger Icon

 Sole proprietorships vs. incorporating

 • Sole proprietorships offer flexibility.
-Sole proprietorships give you enormous flexibility, allowing you to be an independent contractor or operate a small business in a more traditional sense.
+Sole proprietorships give you enormous flexibility; they allow you to be an independent contractor or operate a small business in a more traditional sense.
 For example, if you want to become a freelancer who writes marketing copy for businesses, a sole proprietorship is the logical choice.

 • Sole proprietorships can introduce risks.
 Sole proprietors are responsible for all the company’s profits and debts.
 This can become an issue as your business expands.
 If you’re involved in a business lawsuit, your assets are on the line.
 You can be held responsible instead of the business entity.
 Potential lawsuits become more relevant the more customers you serve.